 “A Genius,” says the bar’s co-founder Vaughan Yates, “is a drink that we’ve created using a non-alcohol stout and a nitro coffee combination.
-It’s got a nice feel, and it’s got creaminess.
+It’s got a nice feel and it’s got creaminess.
 It just hasn’t got the alcohol”.

 It’s a trend that’s opening up a whole range of non-alcoholic opportunities to the drinkers of Dublin — and one that Yates was keen to tap into.
-Hence Dublin’s first completely non-alcoholic bar was born.
+Hence, Dublin’s first completely non-alcoholic, dry bar was born.

 We are seeing excellent quality, non-alcoholic, adult brands entering the market.